The Provence region

 - Nyons, its olives, the Dentelles de Montmirail

-- the troglodyte site of Calès north of Salon de Provence (116 caves to discover)
+- The Calès troglodyte site north of Salon-de-Provence (116 caves to discover)